AmolShelke2/demo-webdesign/README.md

-# Demo webdesign
+# Demo web design

-This was a design task which I got while interviewing for skilzen as frontend developer intern.
-It was pretty challenging to code in given time.
+This was a design task which I got while interviewing for Skilzen as a frontend developer intern.
+It was challenging to code in a given time.

+## Technologies used
+- Next.js
+- TypeScript
+- TailwindCSS

 ## Preview